Our 30 year legacy of success in advocacy and education

 - Winning bike racks on all TriMet busses, defending and demanding bike lanes on major Metro Boulevards and adjacent to light rail lines, and winning City of Portland requirement of bike parking with all new development and all schools

 - Early and ongoing advocacy in the creation and funding of the Portland Bike Plan

 - Defending the state’s Bike Bill from ongoing threats to repeal and modify it

 - Reaching more than 5,000 children annually with multimodal safety education in 30 Oregon cities and 64 schools, funded by state and city governments who believe in our work

 - Receiving support from every purchase of a “Share the Road” license plate from Oregon Department of Transportation

-We must preserve The Street Trust’s 30 year legacy of success in advocacy and education, while acknowledging that we must do more and better to save lives.
-We’re the only organization building advocacy power among street users of all modes from across the region, bringing together unlikely partnerships to break the political gridlock that leaves us unsafe.
+The Street Trust is the only organization building advocacy power among street users of all modes from across the region, bringing together unlikely partnerships to break the political gridlock and save lives.
 We maintain low overhead, pay livable wages, and get the most out of our limited budget.

 Donations to the 501c3 nonprofit The Street Trust Community Fund are tax deductible.
 We take our responsibility to our funders very seriously, and work to demonstrate our impact to those who support our mission with donations, grants and contracts.
 Every gift to The Street Trust is the carbon-free fuel that drives our advocacy forward.